brainhack-school2020/mwmaclean-BHS2020/README.md

 ![](images/connectome_glassbrain.png)
 * The jupyter notebook version of all three figures is interactive with a drop-down for each subject.
+* The figures for each subject can also be found [here](https://github.com/brainhack-school2020/mwmaclean-BHS2020/tree/master/images)

 ### Progress overview

 This project was initiated by Michèle MacLean May 19th 2020 as part of the BrainHack School.
-Organization of MRI data into BIDS format, preprocessing and basic tracking of the data is complete.
+Organization of MRI data into BIDS format, preprocessing and basic tracking of the data is complete as well as data visualization for the deliverable for week 3.
 Feedback is welcome!

 ### Tools I learned during this project
 * Bash terminal